 - The Executive Committee is convened by the President.
 The President must convene it if the Secretary General or at least two members of the Executive Committee so demand.
 The Executive Committee is intended to meet at least once every four months in order to discuss the Chamber's activities and plans, even where there are no current reasons requiring such a meeting.
 The sessions of the Executive Committee shall be deemed quorate if at least two-thirds of its members take part in the session.
 An absent member may not charge another member with representing him or her.

-- The Executive Committee shall pass its resolutions by simple majority of the voting members present.
+- The Executive Committee shall pass its resolutions by simple majority of the present voting members.
 The Secretary General does not participate in voting (§ 15/3b).

-- The Secretary General is appointed by the Board of Directors upon the recommendation of the Executive Committee and of the General Union of Chambers of Commerce, Industry and Agriculture for Arab Countries, for a maximum term of four years.
+- The Secretary General is appointed by the Board of Directors upon the recommendation of the Executive Committee and of the Union of Arab Chambers, for a maximum term of four years.
 Reappointment is possible.

 - His competencies encompass: